Chart Color Schemes

 Southern Downs - West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Six schools operate within Southern Downs - West, educating approximately 380 students.
-The educational mix includes five primary and one K-12 school.
-School places per 100 residents (7.1) are below the regional average (14.1), with some students possibly attending schools in nearby areas.
+Six schools operate in Southern Downs - West, educating approximately 380 students, with a mix of five primary and one K-12 school.
+School places per 100 residents are 7.1, below the regional average of 14.1, indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education